 Likewise, people with diabetes should talk to their doctor before using melatonin.
 Melatonin seems to make people less able to use insulin.
 This is called insulin resistance and is one of the hallmarks of diabetes.
 Melatonin used to be called the “fountain of youth” but that name has no basis in fact.

 Eggplant has many components.
 What extract from eggplants does Stemulitte have?
-Basically, we are led to believe that the extract will activate stem cells, which, I imagine, would help us repair exercise-induced damage.
-Quoting Metabolic Research Inc, eggplants, potatoes and tomatoes contain “a powerful alkaloid which acts as an agonist on the acetylcholine (AChR) receptor which when activated is the most effective stem-cell and growth factor combination yet discovered”.
+It is said that the extract will activate stem cells, which, I imagine, would help us repair exercise-induced damage.
+Quoting Metabolic Research Inc, eggplants, potatoes, and tomatoes contain “a powerful alkaloid which acts as an agonist on the acetylcholine (AChR) receptor which when activated is the most effective stem-cell and growth factor combination yet discovered.”
 This may also be where the “stem” in Stemulite comes from.

 There appear to be no published peer-reviewed studies showing that the mineral indium has any immune system modulating effect in humans.